 The processing of Milky Oolong tea often reads as a “steaming of the tea leaves with milk”.
 However, this description doesn’t properly match the reality.
 As milk – and thereby also milk vapor – is highly perishable.
 Accordingly, any residues of such condensates on the leaf would soon deteriorate, rendering the tea inedible as a result.
 In fact, the flavoring – or scenting – takes place either with natural milk extracts or with artificial aroma substances.
 In both cases, the tea leaves take on a milk-like scent and/or flavor.
 Hence, besides the basis tea, the selected aroma donor and its qualified application and dosing also are crucial quality criteria.

 Jin Xuan Milky Oolong @ Siam Tea Shop

 And this is why our Jin Xuan Milky Oolong tea belongs among the best of its kind!
 The basis tea is an Oolong Tea from the Taiwanese Jin Xuan cultivar with a good picking standard (1 bud with 2-3 leaves each).
 The cultivar belongs the best that the world of Taiwanese Oolong teas has to offer.
 Also in its home country Taiwan it is one of the brightest shining stars at the national tea firmament.
 In addition to that, a precious, 100% natural milk extract serves for the scenting.

-Pour 200-300ml water of a temperature around 85°C over 3-4 grams of Jin Xuan Milky Oolong tea leaves and let infuse for ca. 2 minutes for a first steep.
-2-3 minutes will suffice for a second infusion, while a third infusion might rest for up to minutes.
+First, pour 200ml water of a temperature around 85°C over 3-5 grams of tea leaves.
+Then let infuse for ca. 2 minutes for a first steep.
+2-3 minutes will suffice for a second infusion, while a third infusion might steep for up to minutes.